 In early 2010 the Canadian Defence and Foreign Affairs Institute (CDFAI) of Calgary acknowledged the importance of the work the CDA Institute was undertaking,recognized its links with its own priorities and therefore chose to formally join the undertaking as a partner by offering the help of several subject matter experts.

-The group of contributors to this project is a mélange of military, diplomatic and policy practitioners and academics.The range and weight of their experience—a former Minister of National Defence,three former Chiefs of the Defence Staff and a former Chairman of the Military Committee of NATO, a former Ambassador to NATO, a Clerk of the Privy Council,NATO field commanders,strategists and staff officers, former Ambassadors, public servants and politicians, academic experts, among others—deliver what we hope to be a paper that offers a vision for NATO's future that is grounded in the art of the possible.
+The group of contributors to this project is a mélange of military, diplomatic and policy practitioners and academics.The range and weight of their experience—a former Minister of National Defence,three former Chiefs of the Defence Staff and a former Chairman of the Military Committee of NATO, a former Ambassador to NATO, a Clerk of the Privy Council,NATO field commanders,strategists and staff officers, former Ambassadors, public servants and politicians, academic experts, among others—deliver what they hope to be a paper that offers a vision for NATO's future that is grounded in the art of the possible.

 Over the course of three workshops held in Ottawa, Ontario and Saint-Jean-sur-Richelieu, Québec, members of the group came together to advocate,discuss and refine their views.
 The result is a paper that reflects the collective opinion of the group,and not that of any one individual.
 As lead author,Paul Chapin calmly and rigorously collected,expressed and refined the views of the various collaborators.
-We are most grateful for his outstanding work.
+They are most grateful for his outstanding work.
 Additionally, special recognition is due to those individuals who contributed something extra to the production of the study:

 - George Petrolekas, for his tireless dedication and patience in achieving compromise between the contributors,drafting key text and for the cover design and layout.